Air Quality (Diesel Emissions in Urban Centres) Bill

 Overview

 This bill aims to improve air quality in UK urban centers by targeting diesel vehicle emissions.
-It introduces stricter emissions testing, empowers local authorities to create low-emission zones and pedestrian areas, and promotes the use of cleaner transport options like electric trams and LPG-powered vehicles.
+It introduces stricter emissions testing, empowers local authorities to create low-emission zones, and promotes sustainable transportation options like electric trams and LPG-powered vehicles.

 Description

-Furthermore, the bill requires the Environment Agency to monitor air pollution in high-risk areas, issue warnings when pollution levels exceed limits, and implement traffic calming measures (including road closures) to reduce pollution.
+- Environment Agency Actions: The Environment Agency will monitor air pollution in high-risk areas, issue warnings for pollution breaches, and implement traffic calming measures (including road closures) when necessary.

 Government Spending